Aliases for ADM Gene

 GeneCards Summary for ADM Gene

 ADM (Adrenomedullin) is a Protein Coding gene.
-Diseases associated with ADM include Malignant Hypertension and Pulmonary Hypertension.
-Among its related pathways are Signaling by GPCR and Myometrial Relaxation and Contraction Pathways.
+Diseases associated with ADM include Malignant Hypertension and Congestive Heart Failure.
+Among its related pathways are Presynaptic function of Kainate receptors and Peptide ligand-binding receptors.
 GO annotations related to this gene include receptor binding and adrenomedullin receptor binding.

 UniProtKB/Swiss-Prot for ADM Gene